BuildYourOwnSinatra/BuildYourOwnSinatra/README.md

 ## Live Coding

 The CSS is specifically adapted to be live edited using [Takana](https://github.com/mechio/takana).
-This comes with some drawbacks; 1.
-We have only use libsass features and 2.
-Sprocket asset paths cant be shared.
+This comes with some drawbacks;

+1. We can only use libsass features
+2. Sprocket asset paths cant be shared

 First install a compatible version of bourbon: